 It was still fairly early in the day, but even if we drove straight through to Madrid without exploring Pamplona, we wouldn’t arrive until our friend and her parents would likely be asleep.
 Plus we’d miss out on exploring Pamplona.
 We realized we wouldn’t be able to reach Madrid until Monday at the earliest.

 Considering that it was Easter Sunday, finding WiFi turned out to be a challenge.
 Even McDonald’s was closed.
 Luckily KFC was open!
-We jumped online to send AG a message and grabbed lunch while we were there.
+We jumped online to send Alicia a message and grabbed lunch while we were there.

 Thanks, Kat & Joe!